 This printer has superb scanning features.
 It has an automatic document feeder capable of performing duplex scanning in a single pass, saving a lot of time when you need to process long, double-sided documents.
 When using the OCR (optical character recognition) feature, selecting the 'to OCR' option from the printer saves the scan as a TXT file by default.
 The TXT file doesn't contain any images or formatting.
 You can change the settings so that it saves the scan as an HTML or RFT file instead.
 When scanning from a computer, you have the option to save the file as a searchable PDF.
 The character recognition works well; mistakes are mostly due to special characters.

-The Brother MFC-L2750DW can only print in black.
+This printer can only print in black.
 If you need a color laser printer with similar features, check out the HP Color LaserJet Pro MFP M283fdw.

 This printer doesn't take long to warm up and prints very quickly.
 The other variants perform similarly, with printing speeds of 32 to 36 PPM for black text documents, except for the Brother MFC-L2690DW and MFC-L2690DWXL, which have an advertised speed of 26 PPM.
 Every variant supports automatic duplex printing.